wp-plugins/wp-embed-facebook/readme.txt

 = 1.9.5 =
 * Fixed event templates
+* Fixed album thumbnails
-* jQuery ui https in admin
+* Fixed jQuery UI error when admin is in https

 = 1.9.4 =
 * Added option to embed raw videos with facebook code